adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info An algorithm to detect rhetorical abuse and bullshit in conversation, and would underline them in social media discussion. (like spell check)
+- <span class="hashtag">#info</span> An algorithm to detect rhetorical abuse and bullshit in conversation, and would underline them in social media discussion. (like spell check)
   <span id="940568495" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"